-What Is the Strategic Value of the Combo Chart in Qlik Sense?
+What Is the Combo Chart in Qlik Sense and When Should You Use It?

-The Qlik Cloud combo chart solves this problem elegantly by combining a bar chart and a line chart into a single, powerful visualization.[2]
-It uses two separate Y-axes, so you can assign large-scale absolute values (like revenue) to the primary axis and small-scale relative values (like percentages) to the secondary axis.[3]
+The Qlik Cloud combo chart solves this by combining a bar chart and a line chart in a single visualization.[2]
+It uses two separate Y-axes, so large-scale absolute values (like revenue) sit on the primary axis and small-scale relative values (like percentages) sit on the secondary axis.[3]
+For how to pick the right chart type before you start building, the Data Modeling Course covers visualization selection as part of the broader dashboard design approach.

 When Should You Use a Combo Chart in Qlik Sense?